ShiLab-Bioinformatics/subread/README.md

 The usages of the programs in this package can be found in the users-guide in the "/doc" directory.

 # Citation
+We have published papers on our Subread/Subjunc reada aligners and featureCounts read quantifiers:

-1. The Subread aligner: fast, accurate and scalable read mapping by seed-and-vote Y Liao, GK Smyth, W Shi - Nucleic acids research, 2013
+1. The Subread aligner: fast, accurate and scalable read mapping by seed-and-vote *** Y Liao, GK Smyth, W Shi *** - Nucleic acids research, 2013

-2. featureCounts: an efficient general purpose program for assigning sequence reads to genomic features Y Liao, GK Smyth, W Shi - Bioinformatics, 2014
+2. featureCounts: an efficient general purpose program for assigning sequence reads to genomic features *** Y Liao, GK Smyth, W Shi *** - Bioinformatics, 2014